kawu/earley-facile/README.md

 >
 ```

-The `process` command looks for all chart items which the specified item could
+The `process` command searches for all chart items which the specified item can
-potentially complement, as in the example below:
+complement, as in the example below:
 ```
 > process 1
 > process 2